microsoft/live-share/docs/getting-started.md

 ## Downloading and installing

-During the Visual Studio Live Share experimental private preview both owners and participants will need to download a custom build of VS Code and/or an installer for Visual Studio.
+During the Visual Studio Live Share private limited preview both owners and participants will need to download a custom build of VS Code and/or an installer for Visual Studio.
 Visual Studio Live Share is ultimately intended to be a pure extension, so this is not the long term delivery mechanism.

 Requirements:
  - **Visual Studio 2017 Update 6** - Any edition of Visual Studio 2017 with update 6 installed (15.6) running on Windows 7, 8.1, or 10.